HL7/davinci-ecdx/input/includes/draft_intro.md

 | Purpose of Use | [Security and Privacy: Purpose of Use](security.html#purpose-of-use) | 7.2.2 |
 {:.grid}

-**These section are highlighted in pink and marked with the text “Note to Balloters” as demonstrated here.
-For any comments on content that is not in the list above, balloters are encouraged to submit them as *non ballot* change requests in Jira.
-Otherwise they may be marked as "Considered for Future" and not resolved for this STU Comment period.**
+**These sections are highlighted in pink and marked with the text “Note to Balloters” as demonstrated here.
+For any comments on content that is not in the list above, balloters are encouraged to submit them as *non-ballot* change requests in Jira.
+Otherwise, they may be marked as "Considered for Future" and not resolved for this STU Comment period.**

 </div> -->

 <div markdown="1" class="stu-note">

 The attachment transaction and purpose of use content is DRAFT.
 It has not yet undergone HL7 balloting.
-The appropriate pages and sections are preceded with a STU-Note indicating the draft content.
+The appropriate pages and sections are preceded with an STU-Note indicating the draft content.

 </div>